Panzerschrek/U-00DC-Sprache-site/overview.md

 Interpretation or virtual machine (even with JIT) is too slow.
 Because of that Ü targets machine code.

-It is based on LLVM library and thus uses whole LLVM infrastructure.
+Ü compiler is based on LLVM library and thus uses the whole LLVM infrastructure.
-Ü compiler supports whatever processor architecture that is supported by LLVM.
+It can support whatever processor architecture that is supported by LLVM.

 ### Context-free syntax